-“Sorry, I forgot how much you love painting.”
+“Sorry, I forgot for a second how much you love painting.”

 He put his brush down and went outside with a big smile.
 He looked at the sunset, but this time it made him feel something different.
 Today, that color was more than cadmium red and yellow ochre.
 It was the exact color his soul was glowing.

 “Good morning, ladies and gentlemen.
 As the semester is about to end, I want to do something different these two last days.
 But first, thank you for staying with me.
-Thank you Juán, Melissa, María, and Cesar.
+Thank you, Guillermo, Melissa, María, and Cesar.
 It’s been a great pleasure.”

-He went to the classroom next door and brought the girl they drew the day of the audition.
+He went to the classroom next door and brought back the girl they had drawn the day of the audition.
 “I’m sure you remember her, and I know you wanted to keep those drawings.”
 A slight pause was his only apology.
-“Today you will paint her, and I want you to keep the painting for the rest of your lives… You may begin.”
+“Today, you will paint her, and I want you to keep the painting for the rest of your lives… You may begin.”
 He wanted to avoid interfering with the lesson in any way, so he headed to his office.
 There, he hoped for the impossible for three long hours.